 The Maritime Safety Committee, at its ninety-seventh session (MSC 97) adopted amendments to the International Convention on Standards of Training, Certification and Watch keeping for Seafarers (STCW), 1978, as amended, and the STCW Code, related to the Polar Code.
 These new STCW amendments will take effect on 1 July, 2018.

 The application framework for manning and training requirements for the master, chief mate and officers in charge of a navigational watch onboard ships operating in polar waters is defined under the Polar Code, and the contents of basic and advanced training requirements are defined in the STCW Convention and Code.

-- Contribute to safe operation of vessels operating in polar waters;
+- Contribute to the safe operation of vessels operating in polar waters

 - Identify the ice characteristics and areas where different type of ice can be expected in the area of operation

 - Monitor the vessel performance in ice and low air temperature

 - Contribute to safe operations and ship manoeuvrability in ice

 - Monitor and ensure compliance with legislative requirements